MichelSaremi/AssignmentOne/README.md

 # AssignmentOne

-The repository for assignment one from Experis Acadmy, The html, css and js files for The komputer store app
+The repository for assignment one from Experis Acadmy.
+Contains the html, css and js files for The komputer store app

 ## Dependecies
 Nothing!